Testing Separability of High-Dimensional Covariance Matrices: Illustration

 The relatively low power of $\phi_1$ and \texttt{PTCLT} is expected, because their test statistics leverage the projection of certain random matrices onto low-dimensional subspaces, whereas the other tests utilize all the eigenvalues of $\hat{C}$ or $\calR(\hat{C})\calR(\hat{C})^\top$.
 For example, the test statistic of $\phi_1$ is based on $\lambda_1(\hat{C})=<\hat{C}\hat{v},\hat{v}>$, where $\hat{v}$ is the leading eigenvector of $\hat{C}$.
 A similar interpretation can be made for \texttt{PTCLT} (see (2.4) of \cite{aston2017}).
-However, as shown in Figure \ref{fig1}, if $w$ is not too small, $\phi_1$ can achieve power comparable to $\phi_2$, $\phi_3$, and \texttt{LRT} with moderately large $n$.
+Furthermore, the slow rate of convergence to the asymptotic null distribution for the test statistic of \texttt{PTCLT} may account for its low power.
+However, as shown in Figure \ref{sec5.2.figure1}, if $w$ is not too small, $\phi_1$ can achieve power comparable to $\phi_2$, $\phi_3$, and \texttt{LRT} with moderately large $n$.
 This suggests that $\phi_1$ performs well if $C$ has sufficient spikeness, e.g., a large value of $\lambda_1(C)$.

-To better illustrate the trend of power by shrinkage $w$, Figures \ref{fig3}--\ref{fig4} also present the empirical power as functions of $w$ with $n=256$ for each $C_{1,w}$ and $C_{2,w}$, respectively, across different values of $(\hat{\gamma}_1,\hat{\gamma}_2)$.
-While similar trends are observed in Figures \ref{fig3}--\ref{fig4} as in Figures \ref{fig1}--\ref{fig2}, it is clearer that the power of the tests other than \texttt{PTCLT} quickly reach $1$ even with moderately small $w$ for $C_{1,w}$ in Figure \ref{fig3}.
-In contrast, $w$ should be large enough to see this for $C_{2,w}$ in Figure \ref{fig4}.
+To better illustrate the trend of power by shrinkage $w$, Figures \ref{sec5.2.figure3}--\ref{sec5.2.figure4} also present the empirical power as functions of $w$ with $n=256$ for each $C_{1,w}$ and $C_{2,w}$, respectively, across different values of $(\hat{\gamma}_1,\hat{\gamma}_2)$.
+While similar trends are observed in Figures \ref{sec5.2.figure3}--\ref{sec5.2.figure4} as in Figures \ref{sec5.2.figure1}--\ref{sec5.2.figure2}, it is clearer that the power of the tests other than \texttt{PTCLT} quickly reach $1$ even with moderately small $w$ for $C_{1,w}$ in Figure \ref{sec5.2.figure3}.
+In contrast, $w$ should be large enough to see this for $C_{2,w}$ in Figure \ref{sec5.2.figure4}.
 This implies that the power of the tests may be sensitive to the strength of the signal in the core component, as quantified by $||C-I_p||_2$.